s-moon/cheatsheets/README.md

 If you find any mistakes, please let me know and I will correct them.

-Written by Stephen Moon, (stephen@logicalmoon.com)
+Created by Stephen Moon, (stephen@logicalmoon.com)